sunil-srinivasa/sunil-srinivasa.github.io/LeetCode.md

   s = "barfoothefoobarman",
   words = ["foo","bar"]
 Output: [0,9]
-Explanation: Substrings starting at index 0 and 9 are "barfoor" and "foobar" respectively.
+Explanation: Substrings starting at index 0 and 9 are "barfoo" and "foobar" respectively.
 The output order does not matter, returning [9,0] is fine too.
 ```
 >